IshaJain33/PythonMiniProjects/README.md

 - **Real-Time Currency Converter** - fetches live exchange rates from an API and converts a given amount from one currency to another.
 - **Automated File Organizer** - Sorts files into folders based on extensions.
 - **Typing Speed Test** - Measures how fast you can type.
+- **Turtle Race Game** - A simple race simulation where multiple turtles compete in a race.

 ## How to Use